 Gradually, through making these blankets the tears lessened and I found crocheting to be a welcome distraction and a form of therapy.
 I enjoyed making the blankets and was pleased with how well they had turned out.
 It was then I realised it was time to take back control.
 Instead of worrying about my daughter’s future, I decided I would do everything I could to help shape it.
 AmMia was born.

 With the help of my wonderful, patient, caring husband, we formed the logo that I had in my head and turned it into a reality.
-I started crocheting keyrings and bookmarks and decided from the outset that we would donate to a local Down Syndrome charity.
-I wanted to help and support other children in addition to my daughter and hope that as I grow I can achieve this.
+I started crocheting keyrings and bookmarks.
+I want to help and support other children in addition to my daughter and hope that as I grow I can achieve this.

 I have suffered post-traumatic stress disorder and grieved for my daughter, worrying about her future until I finally took back control and created AmMia for her future, which also acts like therapy for me.
 People have been so supportive and I will always be so grateful.

 I want to grow AmMia into a brand that will continue to provide for Amelie long after I’m gone.
 I want to learn new things, to teach Amelie and grow our product range.

 We hope our business goes beyond the act of creating things, but we hope to raise awareness, gain acceptance and help others.
 We hope that one day, we can rid the world of the label…my daughter and others are not Down Syndrome, it’s a condition they have but that does not define them.

 Hopefully one day our dreams will become true, but I could not have got so far in such a short time without everyone’s support.
 Since creating AmMia I have been contacted by many people who have been touched by Down Syndrome and their words of encouragement have made me even more determined to reach my goals.